DDQXZcp/VESC_application/sincos_encoder/readme.md

 float angle_tmp = (utils_fast_atan2(cos, sin) * 180.0 / M_PI + 170)*5;
 ~~~

-But still have not figure out why the drop is not sudden but gradually(There are 7 rise & fall of M3508)
+But still have not figured out why the drop is not sudden but gradually

+(There are 7 rise & fall of M3508, corresponding to 7 pair of magnets)

 ## utils.h